Diseases & Conditions

 - How much the bones are displaced (have moved out of place)

-- Your overall condition and associated injuries (other injuries you suffered at the same time as the pelvic fracture)
+- Your overall condition and whether you suffered other injuries at the same time as the pelvic fracture

 Nonsurgical Treatment